Planck 2013 results. VI. High Frequency Instrument data processing: Summary of product characteristics and conclusions

 \subsubsection{Conclusions}

 The six intensity maps and ancillary information presented above constitute an unprecedented source of information in this frequency range, which is in line with our pre-flight expectations.
-The level of understanding reached while analysing this release bodes well for the expected next release of \Planck\ data in 2014, which will take aim at polarization on all scales, and use nearly twice as much data.
+The level of understanding reached while analysing this data release bodes well for the next release of \Planck\ data, which will focus on polarization on all scales, and use nearly twice as much data.